Computational Image Enhancement for Frequency Modulated Continuous Wave (FMCW) THz Image

 \subsection{Overview}

-In the previous THz 3D imaging system~\cite{ding2013thz}, we reconstruct the signal assuming an ideal flat target with perfect orthogonal alignment to the THz sensor.
+In the previous THz 3D imaging system~\cite{ding2013thz}, the signal was assumed to have an ideal flat target with perfect orthogonal alignment to the THz sensor.
 However, perfect planarity and orthogonality require a high precision of the manufacturing procedure and calibration of the acquisition setup.
-To study more realistic THz imaging scenarios, we allow for \emph{non-planar} targets (see Figs.~\ref{fig:usaf_photo} and \ref{fig:stepchart_photo}), which are not perfectly orthogonally aligned to the sensor, \ie that the distance between sensor to a lateral pixel in xy-direction is a spatially variant property.
+To study more realistic THz imaging scenarios, we allow for \emph{non-planar} targets (see Figs.~\ref{fig:usaf_photo} and \ref{fig:stepchart_photo}), which are not perfectly orthogonally aligned to the sensor, \ie that the distance between sensor to a lateral pixel in xy-direction is an unknown variable.

-Fig.~\ref{fig:block_diagram} depicts our method, which comprises three major components: pre-processing, per-pixel curve fitting and deconvolution.
-In the pre-processing stage, the measured complex signal is interpolated by zero-padding to obtain more sampling points in $z$-direction.
-In the curve fitting part, a complex curve is fitted to the in-phase and quadrature components of the signal in z-direction.
+Fig.~\ref{fig:block_diagram} depicts our method, which comprises three major components: pre-processing, parameter extraction and deconvolution.
+In the pre-processing part, the measured complex signal is interpolated by zero-padding to obtain more sampling points in $z$-direction.
+In the parameter extraction part, a complex model is fitted to the in-phase and quadrature components of the signal in z-direction for each lateral position.
 From this fitting, we deduce corrected reflectance complex field signal and depth information.
 In the deconvolution part, we process the reconstructed 2D image with deconvolution algorithm to form a high resolution image in xy-domain.